rifatrakib/practical-pydantic/validation-decorator/README.md

 #### Using Field to describe function arguments

 `Field` can also be used with `validate_arguments` to provide extra information about the field and validations.
 In general it should be used in a type hint with `Annotated`, unless `default_factory` is specified, in which case it should be used as the default value of the field.
 The `alias` can be used with the decorator as normal.

+#### Usage with mypy

+The `validate_arguments` decorator should work "out of the box" with `mypy` since it's defined to return a function with the same signature as the function it decorates.
+The only limitation is that since we trick mypy into thinking the function returned by the decorator is the same as the function being decorated; access to the `raw function` or other attributes will require `type: ignore`.

+#### Validate without calling the function

+By default, arguments validation is done by directly calling the decorated function with parameters.
+But what if you wanted to validate them without actually calling the function?
+To do that you can call the `validate` method bound to the decorated function.